5 ways to slow a receding hairline

 One symptom that can be related to hair loss is dandruff or dryness of the scalp.
 If you suffer from dandruff, start with at-home remedies, such as anti-dandruff shampoo and weekly hair masks.
 If these at home remedies to not work, see a doctor for prescription medication.

-To learn more about how to slow down a receding hairline, please call our office at (801) 776-2220 or contact us HERE.
+To learn more about hair loss treatments in SLC, Utah, please call our office at (801) 776-2220 or contact us HERE.